Parks And Trails

 This 80+ acre park is named after William Hespeler, who assisted in the Mennonite settlement of southern Manitoba.
 Hespeler Park is located in the South end of Niverville off Fifth Avenue South.
 Existing facilities include a beach volleyball court, mini and full sized soccer pitches, baseball diamonds, swing sets, outdoor exercise equipment, a natural playground, an accessible, inclusive playground, a picnic shelter and a section of the Crow Wing Trail.
 Hespeler Park also features asphalted walking paths that are great for cycling, rollerblading or pushing wheelchairs and baby strollers.Vehicle access is via Hespeler Park Drive off of 5th Avenue south for the soccer pitches and picnic shelter and off of Crown Valley Road for the baseball diamonds.
 An additional pedestrian and bicycle entrance is located on the north side.

 A National Historic Sites and Monuments plaque dedicated to William Hespeler is located by the picnic shelter in the park.
 Dedicated in 2004, this plaque honours William Hespeler's committment and contributions to the settlement of Manitoba as well as his contributions as Consulate.

 Located on Arena Road, the arena grounds are an open greenspace with a small neighbourhood playground located on the south.
-Additionally, there is an RV park with spots available on a first come first serve basis.
 The site of the community composting dropoff area for leaves and grass is located behind the curling rink.

 There are a variety of community or pocket parks throughout Town.
 Opa's Park is located on the north end of Roselawn Bay and can be accessed via a walkway on Roselawn Bay or a walkway on the northwest corner of Edelweiss Crescent.
 JR park is located at the corner of Spruce Drive and Fifth Avenue South.
 The Third Street Tot Park is located on Third Street North and Fourth Avenue North and a second on Breckenridge Dr. There is a park with playground equipment and an amphitheatre located on Hampton Drive across from Andover Place, and another smaller playground area located on Breckenridge Drive.

 Off Leash Dog Park